nitishshukla86/diffDemorph/README.md

   <img src="assets/icip2025.png" width="600">
 </div>
 </div>
-*(Top): Coupled forward diffusion: We modify the standard diffusion process for coupled generation.
-Noise is added to the coupled image until it  is degenerated into pure noise.*

-*(Bottom): Architecture of our morph guided denoiser.
+*Figure 1:(Top): Coupled forward diffusion: We modify the standard diffusion process for coupled generation.
+Noise is added to the coupled image until it  is degenerated into pure noise.
+(Bottom): Architecture of our morph guided denoiser.
 During inference, the morph is appended to the noisy output sample at timestep=t, providing the guidance for generation of the outputs.
 This process is repeated until demorphed at timestep=0 are recovered.*

 ### Contribution